Chinch-Bug/clangen-genemod/docs/dev/art/clan-symbols.md

 ![image](https://github.com/user-attachments/assets/84cd765d-e339-4a2d-8ee7-1af0b2849a42)
 ![image](https://github.com/user-attachments/assets/a9553285-a06a-4e4b-a304-bebbbc51bf6b)
 ![image](https://github.com/user-attachments/assets/7b6fb1c7-4139-404f-a1a9-ca9cd976f25d)
-> A variety of symbols turn the cat head into another animal, or use it very plainly *as* a cat head!
+> A variety of symbols turn the rabbit head into another animal, or use it very plainly *as* a rabbit head!
 This can be a great way to communicate animals that have very distinctive facial markings or to show off a more abstract concept, such as Shy.